cubedro/frontier.ethereum.org/views/content/token.md

     tokenInstance = eth.contract(tokenCompiled.token.info.abiDefinition).at(tokenAddress)

+### Check balance and send coins

-You can check your own balance with:
+If everything worked correctly, you should be able to check your own balance with:

-    tokenInstance.balances.call(eth.accounts[0])
+    tokenInstance.coinBalanceOf.call(eth.accounts[0])/100 + "% of tokens"

 It should have all the 10 000 tokens that were created once the contract was published.
 Since there is not any other defined way for new coins to be issued, those are all that will ever exist.

 Now of course those tokens aren't very useful if you hoard them all, so in order to send them to someone else, use this command:

-    tokenInstance.sendToken.sendTransaction(eth.accounts[1], 1000, {from: eth.accounts[0]})
+    tokenInstance.sendCoin.sendTransaction(eth.accounts[1], 1000, {from: eth.accounts[0]})

 If a friend has registered a name on the registrar you can send it without knowing their address, doing this:

-    tokenInstance.sendToken.sendTransaction(registrar.addr("Alice"), 2000, {from: eth.accounts[0]})
+    tokenInstance.sendCoin.sendTransaction(registrar.addr("Alice"), 2000, {from: eth.accounts[0]})

 The reason that the first command was .call() and the second is a .sendTransaction() is that the former is just a read operation and the latter is using gas to change the state of the blockchain, and as such, it needs to be set who is it coming from.
 Now, wait a minute and check both accounts balances:

-    tokenInstance.balances.call(eth.accounts[0])
-    tokenInstance.balances.call(eth.accounts[1])
-    tokenInstance.balances.call(registrar.addr("Alice"))

-**Try for yourself: You just created your own cryptocurrency!
+    tokenInstance.coinBalanceOf.call(eth.accounts[0])/100 + "% of tokens"
+    tokenInstance.coinBalanceOf.call(eth.accounts[1])/100 + "% of tokens"
+    tokenInstance.coinBalanceOf.call(registrar.addr("Alice"))/100 + "% of tokens"

+### Improvement suggestions

 Right now this cryptocurrency is quite limited as there will only ever be 10,000 coins and all are controlled by the coin creator, but you can change that.
-You could for example reward ethereum miners, by creating a transaction that will reward who found the current block:**
+You could for example reward ethereum miners, by creating a transaction that will reward who found the current block:

     mapping (uint => address) miningReward;
     function claimMiningReward() {